tokamak-network/tokamak-titond-backend/README.md

 ### API endpoints

-For this PoC version, we recommend only using APIs that POST and GET L2 chain components.
+In this PoC version, we recommend only using APIs that POST and GET L2 chain components.

 **Network**